PalladioSimulator/Palladio-ReverseEngineering-SoMoX-SEFF/README.md

 Prominent examples of fluent interfaces are the [Java Stream API](https://docs.oracle.com/javase/8/docs/api/java/util/stream/package-summary.html) and [JMock](http://jmock.org).

 ## Motivation
-Even though the model editor provides a comfortable and graphic possibility of creating PCM models, experienced users may find it exhausting to work with a graphical interface and wish for a simple API to create their models programmatically and therefore faster.

 However, the backend of PCM provides not just one but around 10 different factories, that are needed to create a PCM repository model and 5 needed for the system model.

 Although the allocation and resource environment model each only require a single factory to be created, a fluent api exists for their creation.

 This ensures that all models can be created in a similar fashion.
 Searching for the correct factory for the different model elements and the method names that sets the desired properties is not user friendly.
 Especially, because the model objects offer more method proposals than sensible for creating a repository model.

-The following code example shows the code needed for creating half of the repository model from the image of the graphical editor.

-The overhead of creating the repository model that way is extensive.
 The fluent API has the goal not only to reduce the overhead of creating a model programmatically but also to provide a clear frame that guides the user through the different steps of the model creation, naturally indicating which step comes next.
 Consequently, the API is easy to use even for unexperienced users.

-Check out the full code of the example from the image of the graphical editor [here](documentation/repository.md#example).

 ## How to use the Fluent API Model Generator